Riding the Streetcar

 How to recognize an accessible streetcar stop

-On streetcar routes served by accessible streetcars, nearly all stops are accessible, however, stops are not yet designated with the blue international symbol.
+On streetcar routes most stops are accessible, however, some stops may not yet be designated with the blue International Symbol of Access.
 At stops without streetcar platforms, accessible curb ramps are being installed for easier access to the second door of the streetcar.
 Where stops are not yet accessible, customers who need the ramp must use the stops before or after.

 Who can use the ramp?